riv-dev/code_checker/README.md

 - Ryukyu rule: No "/" character at end of void tags
 - Ryukyu rule: No half-width spaces in Japanese, Korean, and Chinese characters

+Checks .scss fils for basic syntax and coding errors.
+Current version checks the following:
+- Common compass mixins that must be used

 ## Directions to run as a tool on the command line
 ### Install the tool
 Run the following on the command line.
 It does not matter which folder you are in.